-One of the benefits of buying a home with a VA loan is that you’re guaranteed for it to be move-in ready.
+One of the benefits of a VA loan is that you’re guaranteed for it to be move-in-ready.
 In other words, you’re not going to face unexpected leaks, sparks or surprises when you move in.
-You’ll also be guaranteed that your home is pest-free.
+Additionally, you’ll also be guaranteed that your home is pest-free.

 - North Dakota